leandromoreira/digital_video_introduction/README.md

 # Redundancy removal

-We learned that is not feasible to use video without any compression, **a single one hour video** at 720p resolution with 30fps would **require 278GB<sup>*</sup>**.
-We need to find a way to compress the video, **using solely lossless data compression algorithms**, like DEFLATE (used in PKZIP, Gzip, and PNG), **won't help** as much as we need.
+We learned that is not feasible to use video without any compression; **a single one hour video** at 720p resolution with 30fps would **require 278GB<sup>*</sup>**.
+We need to find another way to compress the video, since **using solely lossless data compression algorithms**, like DEFLATE (used in PKZIP, Gzip, and PNG), **won't help** as much as we need.

 > <sup>*</sup> We found this number by multiplying 1280 x 720 x 24 x 30 x 3600 (width, height, bits per pixel, fps and time in seconds)

-We can **exploit how our vision works**, we're better to distinguish brightness than colors, the **repetitions in time**, a video contains a lot of images with few changes, and the **repetitions within the image**, each frame also contains many areas using the same or similar color.
+In order to do this, we can **exploit how our vision works**.
+We're better to distinguish brightness than colors, the **repetitions in time**, a video contains a lot of images with few changes, and the **repetitions within the image**, each frame also contains many areas using the same or similar color.

 ## Colors, Luminance and our eyes